111th (Bolton) Field Regiment, Royal Artillery: Yugoslavia

 Second line transport to support Jago's artillery was provided by 3-ton trucks loaned by 25th Anti-Aircraft Brigade at Bari, and an artillery platoon of the Royal Army Service Corps.
 Movement was hampered by the state of the mountain roads, which had been subjected to demolitions by both sides, and the lack of practicable gun positions on rocky hillsides.
 The nearest German positions were at Risan on the Bay of Kotor.
 The main and secondary roads were blocked by demolitions, but by travelling 47 mi over a tortuous mountain route the leading troop of 211 Fd Bty came into action on 30 October with its observation posts overlooking Risan.
 The Germans held two old Austrian fortified villages and the gunners found that the only way to breach the old walls was to use a combination of armour-piercing (AP) and high explosive (HE) shells, a slow but effective process.
 Risan was entered on 21 November after some 150 tons of HE shells had been expended, and 'Evidence of the effectiveness of the British artillery fire was apparent everywhere'.
 With the Risan escape route now blocked, a German thrust through Nikšić seemed likely, so Twohig moved his force there, to fight a defensive battle in the Zeta Valley with his field and mountain guns covered by No 43 (RM) Commando in cooperation with the 2nd Partisan Corps under General Radovan Vukanović.
-Air reconnaissance revealed the approach road to be 'black' with German motor transport, but before this inviting target could be engaged by the guns and the RAF's Balkan Air Force, Vukanović ordered all the British guns except 212 Fd Bty and the 75 mm troop back to Dubrovik for political reasons.
+Air reconnaissance revealed the approach road to be 'black' with German motor transport, but before this inviting target could be engaged by the guns and the RAF's Balkan Air Force, Vukanović ordered all the British guns except 212 Fd Bty and the 75 mm troop back to Dubrovnik for political reasons.